telerik/kendo-ui-core/docs/aspnet-mvc/helpers/slider/overview.md

 # Slider

-The Slider HtmlHelper extension is a server-side wrapper for the&nbsp;[Kendo UI Slider](/api/web/slider)&nbsp;widget.
+The Slider HtmlHelper extension is a server-side wrapper for the [Kendo UI Slider](/api/web/slider) widget.

 ## Getting Started

-There are two types of Slider:
+There are two types of Sliders:

-*   Kendo Slider for ASP.NET MVC, which presents one thumb and two opposing buttons for selecting a single value
+*   Kendo Slider for ASP.NET MVC, which presents one thumb and two opposing buttons for selecting a single numeric value
-*   Kendo RangeSlider for ASP.NET MVC, which present two thumbs for defining a range of values
+*   Kendo RangeSlider for ASP.NET MVC, which present two thumbs for defining a range of numeric values

 Here is how to configure a simple Kendo Slider: